Lean Six Sigma (LSS) Tools

 • Brainstorm as a team the activities that take place.
 Write each on a sticky note.

-• Arrange the activities in proper sequence.
+• Arrange the activities in a logical sequence.

 • When all activities are included and everyone agrees that the sequence is correct, draw arrows to show the flow of the process.